cusey/ApacheCamelExamples/README.md

         5. Putting Processor between the Producer and Consumer
         6. Setup ActiveMQ
         7. Adding file to ActiveMQ
         8. Saving Date Object to ActiveMQ
+        9. Start run (8) to put Date in my_queue.
+Comsumer my_queue and print to the console.